LucasHilgevoord/HexagonGrid/README.md

 ## Learning goals
 - How do meshes work within unity.
-- Forumulas translated in code.
+- Pythagorean theorem
-- etc. etc.
+- Using formulas in code.

 ## Schedule
 - Monday: How do hexagons work.